puppetlabs/cfacter-build/README.md

 depends is used to add dependency to the cfacter itself.
 So if you want to add a project as cfacter dependency, use `depends: <myproject>` in your make file.

+Be sure to read the `projects/Makefile.generic`.
+It contains the default rules for building the project.
+If your dependency follows the standard build procedure, you can get by using just the base rules, but if it requires specific handling, you may need to specialize the pattern rules for your project.

+#### Adding patches

+All patches that are in the `patches/` directory, with the format `<project>-<version>-***.patch` will be applied correctly to the project named by the standard pattern rule.